SimG Records

-SimG Records is an independent record label, dedicated to the promotion of new musical theatre and new writers to the British audience.
-It was founded by London-based director/producer Simon Greiff in 2009.
-Its affiliate company, SimG Productions showcases new work on stage, in concerts, cabarets, plays and on CD.
-In 2014, SimG Records releases were nominated for seven Broadway World Album Awards.
+SimG Records is an independent record label dedicated to promoting new musical theatre and new writers to British audiences.
+Founded by London-based director/producer Simon Greiff in 2009, the label focuses on bringing fresh talent to the forefront.
+Its affiliate company, SimG Productions, showcases new work through stage performances, concerts, cabarets, plays, and CD releases.
+In 2014, SimG Records garnered seven Broadway World Album Award nominations for its releases.

 Critical Praise for SimG Founder, Simon Greiff

 Mark Shenton of The Stage wrote, "Simon Greiff does more individually to support new writers than just about anyone in British Theatre."